soxoj/counter-osint-guide-en/pages/facebook.md

 - *Education* - similar to the previous paragraph (this information may be issued by your native).
 - *Work* - usually does not represent a secret if it is a public work.
 Depends on your situation.

 - *Who can see the friends list in your profile?* and *Who can see the people, Pages, and lists you subscribe to?* - information about the social graph potentially makes it possible to learn a lot about you from the above indirectly.
-Surely you have friends and colleagues, and classmates, and classmates.
+Surely you have friends and colleagues, college classmates, and school classmates.
 Therefore, we also put "Only me".

 ### Publications and stories